0GuguH9/HelerisFW/future_rote.md

 - **HRSRender**: Provides quick initialization of graphics settings, offering flexibility as a utility.
 - **HRSShaderProgram**: Facilitates the rapid creation of shader programs.
 - **HRSShader**: Supports the rapid creation of individual shaders.
-- **HRSDrawBatch**: Implements a content design system that allows customization of vertex and fragment shaders within a standardized framework.
-It provides a fast method to use graphics in the framework while maintaining some level of flexibility.
+- **HRSRenderBatch**: Implements a content design system that allows a bit of flexibility with a easy-to-use way to draw.

 This framework aims to balance speed and flexibility in graphical operations, offering robust tools for application development.